Andrea Berloff: Writing

 In 2015, Berloff co-wrote the screenplay for the biographical drama Straight Outta Compton, directed by F. Gary Gray, which depicted the rise and fall of the popular rap group N.W.A.
 Berloff adapted the screenplay alongside of Jonathan Herman, from the story which was written by S. Leigh Savidge and Alan Wenkus.
 In an interview with Awards Daily, Berloff stated that she was hired to write the script in 2010 and upon being hired, began working closely with former N.W.A member Ice Cube and Tomica Woods-Wright, widow to deceased member Eazy-E. Berloff also described that once she was hired, her job was to "truly transform a script that mostly encompassed Eazy-E into something that represented the entire N.W.A. group."
 She decided to approach the film as not just a film about a rap group but to incorporate all the societal issues in America at the time of the group's prominence.
 Berloff described that one of the challenges she had to face was the issue of getting different accounts of the same story from multiple people.
 Despite this, Berloff managed to find common ground with each person and was able to tell the story in a beneficial way for everyone involved.
 Straight Outta Compton received positive reviews from critics and gained numerous award nominations for its screenplay.
 Berloff along with Jonathan Herman, S. Leigh Savidge and Alan Wenkus were all nominated for their work on the film`s screenplay at the Satellite Awards, the Writers Guild of America Awards and at the 88th Academy Awards.

 In 2015, Empire reported that Berloff, along with story writer Nicolas Saada, was hired to write the screenplay for the film Sleepless, directed by Baran bo Odar.
 The film serves as a remake to the 2011 French thriller film Nuit Blanche.
-Sleepless Night is set to release in 2016 and will starr Jamie Foxx as a cop whose family comes in danger after he betrays his connections in the criminal underworld.
+Sleepless Night is set to release in 2016 and will star Jamie Foxx as a cop whose family comes in danger after he betrays his connections in the criminal underworld.

 In 2016, Berloff co-wrote the screenplay for the film Blood Father, directed by Jean-François Richet.
 The film stars Mel Gibson as a former convict who reunites with his daughter in order to save her from impending drug dealers.
 Berloff co-wrote the script alongside of Peter Craig, which was adapted from his novel of the same name.

-In 2022, Berloff and John Gatins have signed a creative partnership with Netflix.
+In 2022, Berloff and John Gatins signed a creative partnership with Netflix.

 Personal life

-Berloff is married with two children.
-The family currently resides in Los Angeles.
+Berloff is married with two children, and currently resides in Los Angeles.